 • Checking back in at Roche Harbor less than 24 hours after we left was simple and quick.

-The crossing was a cake walk, we followed our gps pointer straight to Sidney.
-We had no discernible current set to counter, no swell to deal with.
-The Port of Sidney customs dock is the first float when you clear the marina breakwater, no other boats were there so we glided in tied up and picked up the phone to check in.
-Check in took a few minutes, they asked for our names, ages, boat name, and when we were leaving.
-Oh, and of course they ask about firearms.
+No other boats were there, so we glided in, tied up, and picked up the phone to check in.
+Check-in took a few minutes, they asked for our names, ages, boat name, and when we were leaving.
+Oh, and of course, they ask about firearms.
 They give you a long number which you write on a piece of paper and tape to your boat window.
-That's it, your free to go.
+That's it, you are free to go.

 We were in awe at the beauty and flowers at the Sidney Marina, not to mention all the very expensive big yachts.